 Chris Browning created Popcorn Finance.
 It’s a podcast that discusses different personal finance topics.

 Check out this episode about Bonds.

 Alaya Linton is a personal finance coach.
 Her site is meant to be a source of hope for frustrated, hopeless, or angry people about their personal finances.

 In this article, she discusses how she paid off her debt.

-If you’re not sure about starting a blog, you should at least consider locking down a domain name.
+If you’re unsure about starting a blog, you should consider locking down a domain name.
 You can do that for cheap at GoDaddy.